payalchoudhary2410/IITinder-SoC-21/README.md

 Make 2 Basic Apps!
 One is Calculator and the second app can be a basic app of your choice.
 (Eg: Timetable App/Note Keeper/Daily Reminder).
 The resources for Calculator has already been given!
 For the second App, you are free to use resources from youtube, udemy or coursera!
 You can ask your mentors for resources if you aren't able to find them.<br>
 Make a sub-Folder in the Week1 Folder with your name and app (Eg: 20xxxxxx_AppName).
 Repeat steps 4.) to 5.) of Task 1.

+## Week 3 & 4 (8th April-Post Midsems)
+### Task1:
+Setting up the main Repo:
+Use Import from Version Control to clone the repo: Learn how to use Git with Android Studio.This [Tutorial](https://getstream.io/blog/use-github-android-studio/) should help you
+Kindly Clone the repo: [IITinder](https://github.com/payalchoudhary2410/IITinder_main) and set up the project.
+Make sure your gradle files are synced well and the configuration is correct.